AlexandreDecan/sismic/docs/testing.rst

 The trace of an interpreter is the list of its executed macro steps.
-The trace can be built upon the values returned by each call to :py:meth:`~sismic.interpreter.Interpreter.execute` (or :py:meth:`~sismic.interpreter.Interpreter.execute_once`), or can be automatically built using :py:meth:`~sismic.interpreter.log` function.
+The trace can be built upon the values returned by each call to :py:meth:`~sismic.interpreter.Interpreter.execute` (or :py:meth:`~sismic.interpreter.Interpreter.execute_once`), or can be automatically built using :py:meth:`~sismic.interpreter.log_trace` function.

 Function :py:func:`~sismic.testing.teststory_from_trace` provides an easy way to construct a story for *statechart testers* from the trace obtained by executing a *statechart under test*.